keerthanagurushankar/keerthanagurushankar.github.io/README.md

 ## About Me

 I'm a Computer Science PhD student at Carnegie Mellon University, advised by [Nihar Shah](https://www.cs.cmu.edu/~nihars/).
-I use data-driven approaches to study human evaluation systems, especially peer review.
+My current research focuses on AI Algorithm design for socio-technical systems.

 In the past, I was a math undergrad, also at CMU!
-I did some research in Information Theory, Neuroscience and recently dabbled in Programming Languages.
+I really like research breadth and exploration.
+In the past, I have done some research in Information Theory, Neuroscience and Programming Languages.

 ## Publications